-"Total segment fee related earnings" is the aggregate of a profit measure that is reported by our two reportable business segments.
+(1) "Total segment fee related earnings" is the aggregate of a profit measure that is reported by our two reportable business segments.
 See "Management's Discussion and Analysis of Financial Condition and Results of Operations-Key Operating and Performance Measures-Segment Operating and Performance Measures-Fee Related Earnings" and Note 9 to the audited predecessor combined financial statements included elsewhere in this prospectus.
-The difference between total segment fee related earnings and income before taxes presented in accordance with generally accepted accounting principles in the United States, or GAAP, is that total segment fee related earnings represents income before taxes adjusted to (i) exclude the expenses of consolidated funds, (ii) include management fees earned from consolidated funds that were eliminated in consolidation, (iii) exclude investment income and (iv) exclude non-controlling interests in income of consolidated entities.
+The difference between total segment fee related earnings and income before taxes presented in accordance with generally accepted accounting principles in the United States, or GAAP, is that total segment fee related earnings represents income before taxes adjusted to: (i) exclude the expenses of consolidated funds; (ii) include management fees earned from consolidated funds that were eliminated in consolidation; (iii) exclude investment income; and (iv) exclude non-controlling interests in income of consolidated entities.

 Management uses total segment fee related earnings as a supplemental non-GAAP measure of operating performance.
 Management makes operating decisions and assesses the performance of our business based on financial and operating metrics and data that are presented without the consolidation of any of our investment funds.
 Our current operations are managed based in part on total segment fee related earnings, which consist primarily of the management, transaction and monitoring fees that we earn as the sponsor of our private equity funds and the management fees, incentive fees and carried interest, as applicable, that we earn as the sponsor of our credit strategy funds, after payment of our operating expenses.
 It has been and remains a key objective of our firm to maximize total segment fee related earnings, because those amounts directly affect our profits.
 As a public entity, we will continue to focus on positive fee earnings generation and use total segment fee related earnings levels to make operating decisions and assess the performance of our business, because those amounts will directly affect the returns to our investors.
+We find total segment fee related earnings to be useful as a measure for understanding the performance of our operations from period to period and although not every company in our industry defines these metrics in precisely the same way that we do, we believe that this metric, as we use it, facilitates comparisons with other companies in our industry.
+We also believe that analysts and investors use total segment fee related earnings as a supplemental measure to evaluate our overall operating performance.
 However, unlike net income presented in accordance with GAAP, a limitation of total segment fee related earnings is that it is not a complete view of amounts that will ultimately accrue to investors as it excludes investment income and expenses of consolidated funds and their respective management companies, which could be significant.
+In light of the foregoing, we do not rely solely on total segment fee related earnings as a performance measure and also consider our GAAP results.
+Total segment fee related earnings is not a measurement of our financial performance under GAAP and should not be considered as an alternative to income before taxes or any other measures prepared in accordance with GAAP.